band/bashlibs/SimpleVersion.md

 ## 2 The backup {#sec-2}

-[]{#text-2} For some years now (since 2006), I\'ve practiced a backup system with a few simple principles:
+[]{#text-2} For some years now (since 2006), I have practiced a backup system with a few simple principles:

-1.  backup files should have the same name as the file being backed up.
+1.  backup files have the same name as the file being backed up.
-    (and not have a version component in their file name).
+    (and do not have a version component in their file name);
-2.  file modification times don\'t change because of a backup
+2.  file modification times do not change because of a backup;
-3.  binary and text files are backed up similarly. (the commands don\'t take notice of the file type)
+3.  binary and text files are backed up similarly (the commands do not take notice of the file type);
-4.  unchanged files are not be backed up.
+4.  unchanged files are not be backed up;
-5.  the latest backup is the candidate for a complete version.
+5.  the latest backup is the candidate for a complete version;
-6.  the backup files should be easily inspected, and if necessary may be deleted.
+6.  the backup files can be easily inspected, and if necessary may be deleted.

 The model, once you see it, is so simple, I hope you say \"Now, why